 Next: The Clown Prince of Crime.
 The Princess of Plunder.
 A match made in Heaven?
 Or another Kuhr blunder?

-* Incidentally – I don’t know if this was ever established in the comics proper, but Denny O’Neil’s Knightfall novelization explained that the doctors who used Bane as a guinea pig for Venom also implanted bulletproof shields into his flesh.
+* Incidentally – I don’t know if the comics proper ever ran with this, but Denny O’Neil’s Knightfall novelization explained that the doctors who did the Venom experiments on Bane also grafted bulletproof shields into his flesh.
 Probably because he realized that Venom on its own just makes Bane a bigger target to anyone with a gun.

 ** I don’t know how much sense this makes in-universe – if the Bat-Bot is too top-heavy to get up like a human being, would a backroll really be more feasible? – but it’s such an awesome encapsulation of Babs’ strengths that I can’t bring myself to care.

-*** Partly – who am I kidding? – mainly because most of them are way too busy trying to foreshadow/justify/wallow in The Killing Joke (ironically enough, Barbara had retired as Batgirl when it was first published) to tell an actual story.
+*** Partly – who am I kidding? – mainly because most of them are way too busy trying to foreshadow/justify/wallow in The Killing Joke (funny thing, Barbara had retired as Batgirl when it was first published) to tell an actual story.
 Guys, I like The Killing Joke too, but c’mon.